EmaMiha/yoga-life/README.md

-#### ▪︎ Home page
+▪︎ Home page

-    ▫︎ On the home page user can be informed about the magical results of yoga and meditation: Strengthen the immune system, Release negative energy, Reducing the stress.
+    ▫︎ On the home page user can be informed about the magical results of yoga and meditation as strengthen the immune system, release negative energy, reducing the stress.